patterns >

 Feather Hat

-This is a spoiler of my upcoming book, Lovely Lace Knits, that will be published on March 21st.
+This is a pattern from my book, Lovely Lace Knits.

 I love to see how the beauty of nature appears everywhere, even in the details of its smallest elements.
 Feathers are a great example of tiny natural perfection.
 Lighter than air but surprisingly strong, they keep the birds warm and they make it possible for them to fly.
 As an added bonus, birds’ plumages are incredibly beautiful.